fpereiro/proof/notes.md

    - 3arg ce is called by 2arg ce.
    - 2arg ce is called by ce2 and ce3.
    - ce2 is called by ce3.
-   - ce3 is not called by any function here but it will probably be used later.
+   - ce3 is not called by other functions in this section.

 3arg ce:
    1) go to the leftmost of the tape.